ricardobna/docs/Tutorials/gettingstarted/Step06.rst

 Using events with buttons
 -------------------------------
-Events are handled in the same
+Events are handled in the same way

-- Using the code created on the Last Step, it's possible to simply add the onClick Listener
+- Using the code created in the Last Step, it is possible to simply add the onClick Listener

 .. code:: java